86. the window of threat: How to Work With Your Triggers Before They Work Against You with Danik Bernier (PART two)

 You're too tired to understand what's happening - and that's okay.

 That's where we left off in part one of this conversation with Danik Bernier, MSW RSW.
-If you haven't listened to episode 85 yet, start there - Danik shares the story of her great-grandmother and what it taught her about the feelings that pulse through us as mothers without explanation.
+If you haven't listened to episode 85 yet, start there - Danik shares the story of her great-grandmother and what it taught her about the breaking cycles and the feelings that pulse through us as mothers without explanation.

 In this episode, we pick up where we left off.
-We get into what to actually do with what your body is telling you - and why doing it before the hard moment is the piece almost everyone is missing.
+We get into what to actually do with what your body is telling you through triggers and big emotions and reactions in parenting - and why doing it before the hard moment is the piece almost everyone is missing.

 Why the Mental Note Matters for Mom Emotional Regulation